 Now, how is carburetion different from fuel injection?
 Does the fuel delivery technique impact engine performance?
 Will fuel injection systems completely wipe out carburettors in the future?
 Let’s have a detailed look at them both.

-The first carburettor was developed by Karl Benz.
+The first carburetor was developed by Karl Benz.

-Until recent times, the carburettor was the most common and basic fuel delivery system in two-wheelers.
-The setup of a carburettor is quite simplistic and mechanical and does not make any use of sensors and or electronics.
-For example, the Discover is a 100 cc bike from Bajaj and comes equipped with a carburettor.
+Until recent times, the carburetor was the most common and basic fuel delivery system in two-wheelers.
+The setup of a carburetor is quite simplistic and mechanical and does not make any use of sensors or electronics.
+For example, the Discover is a 100 cc bike from Bajaj and comes equipped with a carburetor.

 Additional Read: 10 Easy Ways to Increase Your Bike Mileage

 The inlet pipe of a carburetor feeds an air-fuel mixture into the cylinder while an air filter is attached to the outlet.
 In the venturi, the tube tapers to restrict air passage, which increases the velocity with which the air moves through it.

 Following Bernoulli's principle, the increased velocity results in a low-pressure condition, which uses suction to draw out fuel from a jet near the venturi.
 The air-fuel mixture gets supplied to the cylinder where the combustion takes place.

 A valve, called the throttle valve, is present at the end of the tube and is connected to the cylinder.
 It controls the air sucked into the carburetors.
 The throttle valve is connected to the accelerator of your bike.
 Thus, revving up the throttle increases the airflow, thereby delivering more fuel, while rolling it back does vice versa.